Calvin C. Straub: Biography

 Born March 16, 1920, he spent his earliest years in a residence on Nob Hill in San Francisco.
 In 1934, the family moved to Mamaroneck, New York; in 1935, to Macon, Georgia; and in 1940, to Los Angeles and then Pasadena, California.

 His father, Chester Straub, was a businessman who struggled with the economic impact of the Great Depression.
 Calvin recalled, "I have the clearest memory of my father.
 He had a V-12 Cadillac convertible sedan.
 It was chocolate brown, and all the valve covers were jewel headed.
 He wore a black Chesterfield coat with a black homburg.
 It was the Depression, and I don’t think he had a nickel to his name.
 But he had a great car and he looked like a million bucks."

 Upon high school graduation, Calvin enrolled at Pasadena Junior College, where he took courses in architecture and was active in the ROTC (Reserve Officer Training Center) program.
 While many of his classmates subsequently enrolled in architecture school at USC, its tuition was beyond Chester Staub's means.
 He could, however, afford to send his son to Texas A&M, in College Station, Texas, which he did.

 Just before the war, Straub married Sylvia Gates (1920–1974), a granddaughter of William Day Gates, founder of the American Terracotta company and its arts-and-crafts line: Gates TEACO.
-The firm's terra cotta appears on famous Chicago works by Louis Sullivan and Frank Lloyd Wright.
+The firm's terra cotta appears in famous Chicago works by Louis Sullivan and Frank Lloyd Wright.

 In the fall of 1941, Straub arrived in College Station for his university and military education.
 On December 7 of that year, he was in Independence, Texas, with Professor Bill Caudell and two other students looking at old regional buildings when they heard on the radio that Pearl Harbor had been attacked.
 Straub's draft board instructed him to return to Pasadena and wait to be drafted; he chose instead to join the V-12 Navy College Training Program, which allowed him to finish his education while awaiting deployment.
 In a short time, he went from being an A&M student to a graduate of USC, the school he had originally hoped to attend.
 He graduated as an Ensign in 1944 and reported to his ship, L.S.T.
 602, in New Orleans to prepare for Europe.
 As he later recalled, "I had taken some classes in navigation, and was then handed a navigator's case with maps and instruments and told to take the ship out of port and to Europe."

 In 1974, Sylvia died prematurely at age 51.
 As her husband later said, "She was my wife but also my partner in our career.
 We made a pretty good team for over thirty years — I still miss her."
 They had two daughters, Kris and Kathrin.
 Kathrin went on to become a successful potter and artist in the Gates family tradition.
 Kris had two children.
 After Sylvia's death, Straub seemed to lose much of his vitality, most notably in his later years.